tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: assume a 'lazy game designer' who doesn't create custom values; should work anyhow
 	- TBD: need a default set of titles title_factor that can be over-ridden with game-specific

-- TBD: create alternate (simple!) game
+- TBD: create alternate (simple!) game called cup_of_tea
 	- IDEA: the only way to really make a muliti-game system is to create a 2nd game
 	- IDEA: alt game = 'a cup of tea' - you play as Cecily who, with her sister, runs the pub
-	- IDEA: Cecily is bookish; here sister is very popular with lads; Cecily just want peace before pub opens
+	- IDEA: Cecily is bookish; her sister is very popular with lads; Cecily just want peace before pub opens
+	- IDEA: initial game: very simple
+		- IDEA: single room (pub), obj = tea_cup, , hot_tea, rusty_key, comfy_chair; hero = Cecily
+		- IDEA: win = drink tea
+		- TBD: create adventure

+- TBD: future updates for cup_of_tea (this will eventually be the setup for why Burt went to DC)
 	- IDEA: to drink tea, Cecily must lock front door, sit in comfy chair, read book, eat biscuit
 	- IDEA: also, she must get rid of Burt who wants her attention (give rusty_key to burt)
 	- IDEA: Cecily sort of likes Burt - he's better than that Gaston fellow - but overgrown puppy
+	- IDEA: night before, Burt was bragging to whole pub about how he would storm Dark Castle, get treasure
 	- IDEA: Winning condition = drink Tea; Time up when pub opens (belching contest begins); 9 bells
 	- IDEA: Gaston keeps flirting with her sister; big-headed and constantly singing...
 	- IDEA: book is riff on LotR; office workers on death march project; must bring TTL report to shredder
 		- IDEA: led by bearded application developer, heart-string-pulling retirement party at end
 		- IDEA: always saved by IT person at critical moment
 - TBD: future ideas for 'a cup of tea'
-	- TBD: a thermal attribute for obj that cools over time
+	- TBD: a thermal attribute for obj that cools over time (hot_tea => warm_tea => cold_tea)
 	- TBD: an hour glass machine (changes time as turns pass; has flip() verb)

-- TBD: create a game menu class as an attribute of gs

 - TBD: document future to-do of multi-user